 In September 2007 the Australian Government released the ‘Commonwealth Fisheries Harvest Strategy Policy and Guidelines’.
 AFMA has developed harvest strategies consistent with the policy in all major Commonwealth fisheries.

-The Harvest Strategy Policy and its associated implementation guidelines were revised following the review to capture new developments in fisheries management and science.
+Following a review of the Harvest Strategy Policy and Guidelines in 2013 the Harvest Strategy Policy and its associated implementation guidelines were revised to capture new developments in fisheries management and science.

-The policy revisions ensure that the policy settings continue to allow the government to pursue fisheries management objectives in a way that represents world’s best practice.
-Changes in the 2018 policy include more direction on meeting environmental and economic objectives in multispecies fisheries and the application of the policy to internationally managed fisheries.
+The revised policy and guidelines were released on 21 November 2018 and include more direction on meeting environmental and economic objectives in multispecies fisheries and the application of the policy to internationally managed fisheries.
 Further, byproduct species are now covered within the scope of the policy.
+The revisions ensure that the policy settings continue to allow the government to pursue fisheries management objectives in a way that represents world’s best practice.

 The revised policy was subject to public consultation in 2017.
 The department also held consultation workshops with targeted stakeholders (scientists, industry, recreational fishers and environmental non-government organisations) on the policies and guidelines.